-Click bellow to find more information about each program.
+Click below to find more information about iGEM's programs.

 iGEM runs the premiere student competition in synthetic biology.
 Student teams are given a kit of biological parts and work over the summer to build and test biological systems in living cells, ranging from bacteria to mammalian cells.

 iGEM runs the Registry of Standard Biological Parts.
 The Registry has over 20,000 standard biological parts, with open access to all participating groups.